alyssating/CS201-p0-person/README.md

 name woto
 ```

-Open `Person201.java` in the IntelliJ editor, and look at each of the three `//TODO: change here` comments in the `Person201.java` class.
+Next, open `Person201.java` in the VS Code editor, and look at each of the three `//TODO: change here` comments in the `Person201.java` class.
 Fix the code so that when the same `Person201Driver` main program is run the output is as shown below:

 ```
 Owen woto @ 35.9312N 79.0058W